RadouaneK/Feed-forward-NN/README.md

 # Feed-forward-NN
-This is an implementation of a Feed forward neural networks using, 1)Numpy only, 2)Tensorflow Implementation of neural networks models step by step
+This is a step by step implementation of a Feed forward neural networks using Tensorflow.
+The dataset used is imbalanced, SMOTE alogirthm is used to deal with this issue. make sure to stratify the dataset.
+The file 'numpy' contains an implementation of Feed forward neural nets using only numpy library (still ongoing)